-This 4-week, July program introduces students to the ethical issues emerging out of the experiences of marginalized communities in Córdoba, Argentina.
+This 4-week program introduces students to the ethical issues emerging out of the experiences of marginalized communities in Córdoba, Argentina.
 These communities have faced negative environmental impacts from pesticides and pollution, and in some cases, engaged in community organizing to successfully challenge such practices (for instance, members of a Córdoba community blocked a major agrochemical corporation from constructing what was to be one of the company’s largest operations in South America).
-Students will have a chance to meet community members, encounter and immerse themselves in the ethical issues, and engage in a highly integrated learning experience, where class and fieldwork are inextricably intertwined.
+Students will have a chance to meet community members, encounter and immerse themselves in the ethical issues, and engage in a highly integrated learning experience where class and fieldwork are inextricably intertwined.
 In addition, students will have the chance to immerse themselves in the rich cultural reality of Argentina, in a city steeped in Jesuit history.
-The program is oriented towards simple living, intentional community, and a chance to engage in reflection and service, fostering spiritual growth.
+The program is oriented towards simple living, intentional community, and a chance to engage in reflection and service, fostering spiritual and professional growth.

-Students take 6-units of upper-division coursework, taught by faculty at the Universidad Católica de Córdoba.
+Students take 6-units of upper-division coursework taught by faculty at the Universidad Católica de Córdoba.
 Courses are taught in English and fulfill the LMU integrations core requirement in Ethics and Justice, along with flags in writing and engaged learning.
 Classes and most of the fieldwork are held three days a week, with most weekends free for travel and exploration.
 Several excursions, including a multi-day trip to the northern part of Argentina, are covered as part of the program costs.

 The following courses are offered (6 units total):